serdeliverance/x-mentor/README.md

 * `timestamp` the current timestamp (in `Unix Timestamp` format).
 * We perform sum aggregation of the sample values in that time windows using a `Time Bucket` of 1000 milliseconds.

-That way we can get the accumulated watching hour of every student.
-After that we select the highest top 5 accumulated watching hours and retrive that information to visualize the board.
+That way we can get the accumulated watching time of every student.
+After that, we select the top 5 highest accumulated watching time and retrive that information to visualize the board.

 ## How to run it locally?
 Run the *docker-compose.yml*